techloset/smtp-ai-b03/01_python/README.md

   - [217.
 Contains Duplicate](https://leetcode.com/problems/contains-duplicate/).
   - [136.
 Single Number](https://leetcode.com/problems/single-number/).
 - **Custom practice problems**
-  - I want you to merge two sorted lists into one sorted list.
+  - Merge two sorted lists into one sorted list.
-  - I want you to rotate a list to the right by `k` steps (simple version).
+  - Rotate a list to the right by `k` steps (simple version).
-  - I want you to take a list of numbers and move all zeros to the end (keeping the order of the other numbers the same).
+  - Take a list of numbers and move all zeros to the end (keeping the order of the other numbers the same).

 ---

 ## Strings in Detail

 **Main goals**
-- I want you to work comfortably with **strings**.
+- How to work comfortably with **strings**.

 **Topics**
 - Indexing and slicing strings.